-To the port side of the saloon is a six person table that folds in half if required and seating for six.
+To the port side of the saloon is a six person table that folds in half if required and newly upholstered seating (2017) for six.
 In addition there are two stools that fit into the floor for extra seating when required – never used, as a bit wobbly.
 Behind the seating is a very large storage area which also contains the SSB and air conditioner.
 SSB not used by current owners.
 Air Conditioning never fully installed as current owners felt it was not needed, as Lady Polgara has very good through ventilation from various hatches and portholes.
 Built into the forward bulkhead is an electronic weather barograph which also monitors humidity and temperature.
 The saloon has a corner reading light hidden from the cockpit for night time reading and three fluorescent lights in the ceiling along with a matching red night light, plus 3 occasional lights.
-A double 240volt socket is available supplied from the shore supply or generator.
+Several 240volt socketsare available supplied from the shore supply or generator.
 There are two opening hatches to the coach roof.
-CURRENT REFIT OUTSTANDING WORK IS TO FIT A TV/DVD PLAYER IN THE CORNER ABOVE THE GALLEY, FOR VIEWING FROM THE SEATING AREA, AND A BETTER STEREO SOUND SYSTEM.
+There is a flat screen TV and DVD installed and a Brennan 500Gb stereo system.

 To the starboard side is the navigation area.
 The saloon is built so that when seated there is a full view through the coach house windows.
 The yacht can be steered from the navigation position by means of either of the two Autohelms.
 The navigation area has a large chart table with chart storage under and a separate pens & bits storage.
 There is also a large storage for A4 size books of reference such as pilot books, log etc. Behind the nav seat is mounted the Furuno 400 watt SSB control.
 Mounted directly forward of the chart table is an extremely comprehensive navigation area.

 On the starboard side aft of the saloon and connecting is the extensively fitted and spacious galley.
 The galley contains a bar area forward.
-An Alpes Knox gas and electrical cooker with two gas rings and one 240 volt ring.
-The oven has a gas heater and 240 volt grill that may also be used to heat the oven (we always use the combination fan oven).
+A Force 10 gas cooker with four rings, grill and oven.
 There is a twin basin sink unit with a number of water supplies.
 A hot and cold pressure supply, a stand by foot pump of fresh water (outstanding to be repaired), a pressure sea water supply via hand shower head (outstanding to be repaired), and a filtered freshwater supply from the pressure system that contains a clinical quality biological filter for fresh drinking water.
 There is also a liquid soap dispenser.
 The sinks may be switched to drain direct into the sea or into the grey tank.
-There are double extractor fans fitted in the headlining (being replaced as part of ongoing refit) and twin fans on the forward and aft bulkheads.
+There are twin fans on the forward and aft bulkheads and the galley has very good natural ventilation.
 There are two fluorescent headlining lights and one matching red night light.
 In addition there are lights under the spacious wall cupboards and a spot light over the cooker.
 At the outboard edges of the worktop area are storage areas for jars and cooking utensils.
-On the inboard bulkhead is mounted a microwave and convection cooker supplied by 240 volts.
+On the inboard bulkhead is mounted a large microwave, grill and convection cooker supplied by 240 volts.
 At the forward end of the microwave is the automatic bilge system control and at the aft end internal bulkhead is a battery water level monitor (not in use), the engine room entrance door and a large food storage cupboard.
 On the out board side is a large fridge and freezer.
 The whole galley area continues the red and white internal colour scheme and the worktop is tiled in a mosaic of red and white.
 Two opening portlights enhance the light and airy feel to the galley and interior.
 There are also two large opening portlights into the cockpit area giving cross flow ventilation.
 (Following the ongoing refit, outstanding to varnish all wood in the galley area).

 The aft heads are spacious with a full shower unit with closing door.
 The shower unit and heads are tiled floors that drain directly into the grey tank.
 The shower is a thermostatically controller American standard shower with mixer control from the pressure water system.
 The wash basin is hot and cold pressure system with drain to the grey tank.
 The toilet is full macerator electric that can be drained directly to sea or to the black tank by a two way valve in the engine room.
 The colour is a light and airy red and white continuance of the internal red and white decor.
 The heads contain one opening portlight and a timer switched extractor fan in addition to a large portlight in the shower opening into the lower cockpit.
 Spacious cupboard storage with mirror doors and a tubular fluorescent light above the doors along with a glass light prism in the headlining and one fitted fluorescent lighting unit.
 In the aft inboard section of the heads is a large cupboard containing the automatic Phillips 12lbs washing machine that is fully plumbed into the boat.